saurabhshcs/bootifyjpajwt/README.md

 How to run - ./gradlew bootRun or Go to the BootifyJpaJwtApplication class using IDE and click on Run or press ctrl+R

-This application is running on default port 6003 so that it can be accessible on http://localhost:6003
+This application is running on default port 6009 so that it can be accessible on http://localhost:6009

+What it does
+This application generates JWT token and send this JWT token to the developer email.
+The developer must use this JWT token to access our API.

+How to do
+The developer first need to hit the https://localhost:6009/authenticate from postman or any rest client.
+The system will generate a JWT token also send this token to the developer's email.